 It was made from the stems of plants like wheat, rice, bamboo, and other grasses.
 These stems are naturally hollow, just like a straw.

 In fact, that’s where the drinking straw got it’s name!
-Nature made straws a long long time before we started making them out of plastic and metal in factories.
+Nature made straws a long long time before we started making them out of plastic and metal.

 Cool, isn’t it?

 So the original straw is not plastic, or metal, but a product made 100% by nature.
 This kind of straw also happens to be the only truly sustainable way to make a straw.
 No factories needed!